 If you are not interested in forking out the money to learn CPR professionally, it is advisable to purchase one of the several home instruction kits that cost less than 40$.

-There are many different ways of learning styles for children to take CPR classes like in-person training classes, blended CPR training, and online trainings.
+Today, teaching CPR and basic first aid skills is priority for students.
+These days, there are many different ways children can take CPR classes like in-person training classes, blended CPR training, and joining online CPR and First Aid certification classes.

 In-person CPR training is led by knowledgeable instructors who combine lectures with hands-on skills sessions.
 They’re a good choice for those who learn best in traditional classroom settings.
 Blended learning CPR classes combine online learning with a classroom skills session.
 Blended learning is a convenient option for those who want to learn valuable, life-saving information on their schedule and from the comfort of their own home.
 Online certification classes are the best option, especially during a pandemic, because children can complete the training virtually.
 They can take the classes at their own pace, and parents can keep their children safe and guide them throughout the course without the hassle of going to the training centers.